 Paragraph 3.24., amend to read:

 "3.24.
-"Readiness" means a status indicating whether a monitor or a group of monitors have run since the last erasing by request of an external OBD scantool-by an external request or command (for example through an OBD scan-tool)."
+"Readiness" means a status indicating whether a monitor or a group of monitors have run since the last erasing by an external request or command (for example through an OBD scan-tool)."